MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-creating-a-custom-action-project-item-with-an-item-template-part-2.md

 ## Add replaceable parameters to the *Elements.xml* file in the item template
  Add several replaceable parameters to the *Elements.xml* file in the ItemTemplate project.
 These parameters are initialized in the `PopulateReplacementDictionary` method in the `CustomActionWizard` class that you defined earlier.
 When a user adds a Custom Action project item to a project, Visual Studio automatically replaces these parameters in the *Elements.xml* file in the new project item with the values that they specified in the wizard.

  A replaceable parameter is a token that starts and ends with the dollar sign ($) character.
-In addition to defining your own Replaceable parameters, you can use built-in parameters that the SharePoint project system defines and initializes.
+In addition to defining your own replaceable parameters, you can use built-in parameters that the SharePoint project system defines and initializes.
 For more information, see [Replaceable parameters](../sharepoint/replaceable-parameters.md).

 #### To add replaceable parameters to the *Elements.xml* file